Universally measurable sets may all be Delta^1_2: Coding subsets of by reals

-\begin{remark} In the forcing extension we produce, each member of each set $\cA_{\cI}$ (where $\cI$ is an ideal system with the absolute Fubini property as in Section \ref{idealsyssec}) will be a union of $\aleph_{1}$ many Borel sets.
+\begin{remark} In the forcing extension we produce, each subset of $\breals$ which is either universally measurable or universally categorical will be a union of $\aleph_{1}$ many Borel sets.
 Lemma \ref{codingitlem} below will be used to show that in addition, in this extension, every subset of $\cP(\omega)$ of cardinality $\aleph_{1}$ is $\uTSigma^{1}_{2}$.
 Analytic subsets of $\breals$ are naturally coded by elements of $\cP(\omega)$ (coding trees; see for instance Section 27A of \cite{Ke}) in such a way that the set of pairs $(x,y)$ such that $x \subseteq \omega$, $y \in \breals$ and $x$ is in the set coded by $y$ is analytic.
-From this one gets that, in our extension, all members of $\cA_{\cI}$ are $\uTSigma^{1}_{2}$.
-Since each set $\cA_{\cI}$ will be closed under complements, it will follow that, in this extension, every member of $\cA_{\cI}$ is $\uTDelta^{1}_{2}$. \end{remark}
+From this one gets that, in our extension, all subsets of $\breals$ which are either universally measurable or universally categorical are $\uTSigma^{1}_{2}$.
+Since the set of universally measurable sets and the set of universally categorical sets are both closed under complements, it follows that, in this extension, each such set is $\uTDelta^{1}_{2}$. \end{remark}